-Errors in our instrumental noise model are a source of concern for our lensing power spectrum estimates, in which all four legs of the trispectrum estimate come from a single map.
-In this situation there are three Wick contractions of the noise which contribute to the power spectrum estimate in two distinct ways, depending on whether they couple between the two quadratic estimators in the power spectrum estimate or not: \begin{enumerate}[(1)] \item The Wick contraction which couples noise contributions inside the same estimator leads to a mean-field term as in Eq.~\eqref{eqn:lensing_meanfield}.
+Errors in the instrumental noise model are a source of concern for our lensing power spectrum estimates, in which all four legs of the trispectrum estimate come from a single map.
+In this situation there are three Wick contractions of the noise which contribute to the power spectrum estimate in two distinct ways, depending on whether they couple between the two quadratic estimators in the power spectrum estimate or not: \begin{enumerate}[(1)] \item The Wick contraction that couples noise contributions inside the same estimator leads to a mean-field term as in Eq.~\eqref{eqn:lensing_meanfield}.
 This term is sourced by the statistical anisotropy of the noise (due to the uneven hit distribution across the sky, or the correlations along the scan direction induced by deconvolution of the bolometer time constant).
 The shape of this mean-field is dictated by the \Planck\ scan strategy, which is coherent over large scales, and so this mean-field is primarily at low-$L$, below the $L_{\rm min}=40$ cutoff of our likelihood.
 It can be avoided by forming a quadratic estimator in which the two input maps have different noise realizations.
 We perform a null test against this contribution in Fig.~\ref{fig:consistency_panel_mv}, where the $(143 \times 217) \times (143 \times 217)$ panel shows a comparison of our MV power spectrum estimate to that obtained using a quadratic estimator in which one leg comes from 143\,GHz and one from 217\,GHz.
 We see generally good agreement with the MV result.
-For the 8 bins in $40 \le L \le 400$ of our fiducial likelihood, we find a $\chi^2$ for the difference (accounting for correlations between the two estimates) of $4.2$, which has a PTE of $83\%$.
+For the eight bins in $40 \le L \le 400$ of our fiducial likelihood, we find a $\chi^2$ for the difference (accounting for correlations between the two estimates) of $4.2$, which has a PTE of $83\%$.